UK Counselling: Find The Right Online Counselling Platform For You

 • Telephone

 Reading client testimonials can provide insights into their experiences using a certain program or site.
-However, remember that online reviews should be considered critically.
+However, remember that reviews should be considered critically.
 Look for patterns in feedback to get a more comprehensive picture of the site.
 You can also look at reviews from therapists who work for the site to learn about the company policies and management.

 Getty/Vadym Pastukh